 The ultimate purpose of image privacy protection is to prevent de-identification, i.e., removing personal identifiers in the image.
 To achieve this target, we need to consider two different types of adversary: human and AI.
 For a human adversary, the generated image needs to satisfy two conditions: 1) the appearance of the image has changed; 2) the new image needs to be realistic and natural, so that an adversary who has not seen the original image does not know that the new image is a generated instance.
-In this sense, our proposed DP-Image method that manipulates images in the feature space is a good option.
+In this sense, our proposed DP-Image method that manipulates images in the feature space is an appealing option.
 For the AI adversary, it does not look at the appearance, but the features instead.
 In this case, the ISS and FPPSR are the primary performance metrics.
-And our experiments show that the DP-Image scheme that adds random noises are elegant.
+And our experiments show that the DP-Image scheme that adds random noises can generate real-looking face images.